Adri6336/gpt-voice-conversation-chatbot/README.md

 # gpt3-speech-to-text-chatbot (GPT-3 STTC)

 This is a bot that allows you to have a spoken conversation with GPT-3 using your microphone.
 The tool uses GPT-3's chat preset and handles keeping track of the conversation.
-You can tell GPT-3 something and it will remember what you said for the session.
+You can tell GPT-3 something and it will remember what you said for the session and you can also have the bot develop a memory of you over time if you'd like.
 In order to use this tool, you need a valid OpenAI API key.

 The bot requires OpenAI's moderation and GPT-3 apis to be working properly without too much latency.
 You can find the status here: https://status.openai.com/

+The releases (such as v0.9) are stable, as far as previous testing goes, but will not have all of the newest features.
+If you would like to have all the features as listed here, clone the repository and run 'git pull' every now and then.
+This will get you the newest features and bug fixes as they come, but it could be unstable.

 ![_image_](https://github.com/Adri6336/gpt3-speech-to-text-chatbot/blob/main/bot.jpeg)